UniMath/agda-unimath/src/foundation/uniqueness-truncation.lagda.md

----
-title: Uniqueness of the truncations
+#  Uniqueness of the truncations
----

 ```agda
 module foundation.uniqueness-truncation where